Register a non-government school

 Once your email has been received, you will be contacted about the registration process and what's involved.

-Fill in the application to register and include supporting documents.
+You must apply in writing by filling in the application to register a new non-government school and including supporting documents.

 These documents must show how the school will meet the registration standards.